rubiojr/ergs/docs/reload.md

 - **Database connections**: Existing database connections are closed and reopened
 - **File system events**: Some editors may trigger multiple reload events; this is harmless
 - **Network file systems**: File watching may not work reliably on some network-mounted file systems
+- **File removal**: If config file is deleted (not replaced), reload is skipped until file is recreated

 ## Troubleshooting